chen1180/chen1180.github.io/_posts/2020-08-24-homogeneous-cooridnate.md

 3\\3\\1\end{bmatrix}=\begin{bmatrix}-4.24\\0\\1\end{bmatrix}
 $$

-The 3 by 3 matrix is written like this because the object rotates along
+The 3 by 3 matrix is written like this because the object rotates along the z-axis.

-**_voilà!!_** you can chain the rotation and translation operation again.
+> **_voilà!!_** you can chain the rotation and translation operation again.

 $$
 p_3=T \cdot R_2 \cdot R_1 \cdot p_1=\begin{bmatrix}
 1&0&-6\\0&1&-1\\0&0&1\end